Morris-Sardo/Calculator/README.md

 Calculator application is an application which is able to implement the calculation in reverse polish or standard notation.
 It is able to reconise if a expression has been added in a wrong way.
 The app will return an error message every time that a wrong expression has been added.
 This application is deliverated with a GUI interface.

+You may edit it as you like, but please do not remove the default topics or the  project members list.
+These need to stay as currently defined in order for your lecturer to be able to find and mark your work.